 It’s all about being INTENTIONAL in the way you live your life.
+A morning routine for night owls really is achievable.
 It really made me ponder what kind of legacy I am leaving.
 I don’t want my children to remember a mom who was always chasing around putting out the “urgent” fires.
 I want them to remember a mom who was calm, cool, and collected (most of the time) and that made God, family, and hard work a priority.

 “If you want to make a difference in your lifetime, daily goal setting is an important tool to a life well lived.” ~Crystal Paine

 Day 5 & 6 – Make Over Your Mornings Challenge